xinzhili/db-mcp-server/docs/TIMESCALEDB_IMPLEMENTATION.md

 - **Context Integration (100% Complete)**: All the context integration features have been implemented, including TimescaleDB detection, hypertable schema information, code completion for TimescaleDB functions, documentation for TimescaleDB functions, and query suggestion features.

-- **Testing (85% Complete)**: Unit tests for connection, hypertable management, policy features, compression and retention policy tools, time-series query tools, continuous aggregate tools, and context features have been implemented.
-TimescaleDB Docker setup for proper integration testing and end-to-end tool tests are pending.
+- **Testing (90% Complete)**: Unit tests for connection, hypertable management, policy features, compression and retention policy tools, time-series query tools, continuous aggregate tools, and context features have been implemented.
+The TimescaleDB Docker setup for testing has been completed.
+End-to-end tool tests are still pending.

 - **Documentation (25% Complete)**: Documentation for TimescaleDB functions has been created, but documentation for other features, best practices, and usage examples is still pending.

-- **Deployment (0% Complete)**: TimescaleDB Docker setup, CI/CD integration, and performance testing have not been implemented yet.
+- **Deployment (25% Complete)**: TimescaleDB Docker setup has been completed and a Docker Compose example is provided.
+CI/CD integration and performance testing are still pending.

-**Overall Progress**: Approximately 90% of the planned work has been completed, focusing on the core infrastructure layer, tool integration, and all context integration features.
-The remaining work is primarily related to comprehensive documentation and deployment setup.
+**Overall Progress**: Approximately 92% of the planned work has been completed, focusing on the core infrastructure layer, tool integration, context integration features, and testing infrastructure.
+The remaining work is primarily related to comprehensive documentation, end-to-end testing, and CI/CD integration.

 ## 6. Timeline